-- 14.1.1 Every shareholder has the right to require that the Company redeem his shares on any Dealing Day unless the value of shares which a shareholder wishes to redeem will mean that the shareholder will hold shares with a value less than the required minimum holding, in which case the shareholder may be required to redeem his entire holding. - 14.1.2 Requests to redeem Shares may be made in writing to the ACD's Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.
+- 14.1.1 Every shareholder has the right to require that the Company redeem his shares on any Dealing Day unless the value of shares which a shareholder wishes to redeem will mean that the shareholder will hold shares with a value less than the required minimum holding, in which case the shareholder may be required to redeem his entire holding. - 14.1.2 Requests to redeem shares may be made to the ACD in writing to the ACD's Dealing and Registration team at the address set out in Appendix 6.
 The ACD may also, at its discretion and by prior agreement, accept instructions to redeem shares from FCA regulated entities by telephone on 0141 483 9700 or by fax.
-The ACD may accept requests to sell or transfer Shares by electronic communication.
-Electronic communication does include email.
-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
+The ACD may accept authority to effect transfer of title to shares by means of electronic communication.
+Electronic communication does include email. - 14.1.3 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-14.1.3 Documents the seller will receive
+14.2 Documents the seller will receive

 A contract note giving details of the number and price of shares sold will be sent to the selling shareholder (the first named, in the case of joint shareholders) or their duly authorised agents together with a form of renunciation for completion and execution by the shareholder (and, in the case of a joint holding, by all the joint holders) not later than the end of the next Business Day following the valuation point by reference to which the redemption price is determined.
-Payment will be made by BACS or CHAPS in satisfaction of the redemption monies and will be issued within four Business Days of the later of:
+A BACS or telegraphic transfer will be made in satisfaction of the redemption monies within four Business Days of the later of:

-- (a) receipt by the ACD of the form of renunciation duly signed by all the relevant shareholders and completed as to the appropriate number of shares, together with any other appropriate evidence of title; or - (b) the valuation point following receipt by the ACD of the request to redeem.
+- (a) receipt by the ACD of the form of renunciation (or other sufficient written instructions) duly signed by all the relevant shareholders and completed as to the appropriate number of shares, together with any other appropriate evidence of title: or - (b) The valuation point following receipt by the ACD of the request to redeem.

-14.2 Minimum Redemption
+14.3 Minimum Redemption